sgiehl/piwik-plugin-FlagCounter/README.md

 - Generates simple HTML to be included as iframe

 ## FAQ

+__The image is not displayed.
+What can I do?__

+Maybe you have some kind of access restriction for your Piwik like http auth.

 __How can I display the counter for all data in the past__